Snapshot

 Example:

-A: Yes, use --decode when creating snapshots for better Git diffs and readability.
+A: Use --decode when creating snapshots for better Git diffs and readability.

 Example: